imedkrisna/krisna/content/en/home/slider.md

 [[item]]
   title = "Hobbies"
   content = "I also store hobby in this page.
-Don't click hobby unless you are prepared to hear some crappy voice.
-I warned you." align = "center"
+Be prepared to hear some crappy voice 🤣🤣" align = "center"

   overlay_color = "#555"  # An HTML color value.